isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        "valid-lifetime": 600,
        "subnet4": [ {
            "subnet": "10.0.0.0/24",
-           # It is deprecated by the "reservations-out-of-pool",
+           # It is replaced by the "reservations-global"
-           # "reservations-in-subnet" and "reservations-global" parameters.
+           # "reservations-in-subnet" and "reservations-out-of-pool"
+           # parameters.
            # "reservation-mode": "global",
            # Specify if server should lookup global reservations.
            "reservations-global": true,
            # Specify if server should lookup in-subnet reservations.
            "reservations-in-subnet": false,
-           # Specify if server should lookup out-of-pool reservations.
+           # Specify if server can assume that all reserved addresses
+           # are out-of-pool.
            "reservations-out-of-pool": false,
            "pools": [ { "pool": "10.0.0.10-10.0.0.100" } ]
        } ]